niv-dev/ahk_scripts/Individual Scripts/README.md

 | Media Playback | Simulates `Media_Pause`, `Media_Next`, `Media_Previous` using `Alt` + `I/O/P`.|
 | Word Count Script: | Counts the words in the current selection.
 Trigger: `Control` + `Alt` + `Windows` + `W`. |
 | SumatraPDF Keybindings | Adds Custom Keybindings to SPDF for faster navigation. |
 | Wolfram!Alpha Completion | Queries the text selected using the Wolfram!Alpha API.
-To use the script replace the `INSERTAPPID` section with your `APPID`.
+To use the script replace the `YOUR_APPID` section with your `APPID`.